Vast-Horizon/Gamry-Signal-Generator-Python3/README.md

 # Gamry-Signal-Generator-Python3
 ![image](https://user-images.githubusercontent.com/50966363/177796983-56907dad-51e0-4ef4-b0f8-3a599150b8f7.png)

-The program tells the potentiostat to output a certain signal.
+Gamry Signal Generator tells the potentiostat to output a certain signal.
 RampPulse.py reads from a data file that has 1001 voltages data points(from 0V to 2V, straight back to 0 at the end).
 By default, RampPulse.py runs three cycles, with a 0.0001 seconds gap between each of the data points.
 RampPulse.py also saves raw data the potentiostat detected and polts a graph, as the demo1.jpg shows.\
 sineWave.py is a separated, additional example that can generate a continuous sine wave.

 Hardware Connection:\